 The Highway Code states that drivers should have a full view of the road and traffic ahead.
 If a chip turned into a crack in your windscreen, this would affect your visibility and would be against the law.
 Driving without full view of the road and traffic ahead could result in a £1,000 fine and 3 points!
 So even if you do just have a small chip, it’s worth getting it fixed sooner rather than later.

 Would a chip or crack cause my car to fail its MOT?

 Your MOT is vital for assessing the health of your car and you’ll want to give yourself the best possible chance of passing.
 The windscreen is divided into three zones, A, B and C. Zone A, which is 290mm (29cm) wide, in the swept area of the screen and centred on the steering wheel.
 Damage not contained within a 10mm diameter circle will fail your MOT.

 However, just remember that if there is damage larger than 40mm (4cm) anywhere on your windscreen, your car would also fail its MOT and it would have to be repaired before having a second test.

 Does it cost a lot to get a chip in my windscreen repaired?

-The insurance excess for repairing your windscreen is cheaper than a replacement, which might be required if a chip is left and turns into a crack.
-Especially in the winter months as cold temperatures cause glass to expand and contract.
-Here at Budget Insurance, there is no excess to pay for a windscreen repair so it’s easy to get it fixed.
+With Budget Insurance, there is only a small £25 excess to pay for a windscreen repair so it’s easy and inexpensive to get it fixed.
 However, However, if the chip is left and it turns to a crack which requires your windscreen to be replaced a £100 excess is payable.
 If you are insured with us and need to get your glass chip repaired, please call our windscreen repair line on 0330 018 3242.
 The lines are open 24 hours a day, 7 days a week!